mfactory-lab/sv-manager/docs/pitch.md

 ## Problem

 Solana is a high speed blockchain network which requires fast, stable validator nodes, with high decentralisation across the data centers in the world.
-There are currently about 2200 validators on the Testnet and about 670 on the Mainnet.
+At the time of writing, there are currently about 3500 validators on the Testnet and about 1400 on the Mainnet.
 The majority of them are set up using various guides and information available on the Internet.
 These are ad-hoc, unique installations with different software versions, settings, configurations and user profiles.
 Many people running validator nodes have little to zero knowledge about system administration, troubleshooting and monitoring.
 High (knowledge) entry barrier attracts people to start their nodes only in a small count of data centers mentioned in guides and YouTube videos.